-- 1) About the same time HomeTown was approved, both Southlake Town Square and Northeast Mall were introducing new major retail areas to the Northeast Tarrant County market, thereby diminishing the immediate retail viability for the HomeTown development.
-The amount of commercial space originally planned soon became unachievable in the marketplace. - 2) A 2011 lawsuit settlement predetermined the use of this 4.5 acres between Parker Boulevard and Hawk Avenue, as well as other "tracts" of the 93.3 acres east of The Lakes.
-This particular area-referred to as Tracts 6a & 6b-was limited by the 2011 revision to the Town Center District as follows: "no residential units allowed, only pubic and commercial buildings allowed."
+- 1) About the same time HomeTown was approved, both Southlake Town Square and Northeast Mall were introducing new major retail areas to the Northeast Tarrant County market, thereby diminishing the immediate retail viability for the HomeTown development. - 2) A 2011 agreement between the City and the master developer, later codified into the Town Center Zoning District, predetermined the use of this 4.5 acres between Parker Boulevard and Hawk Avenue, as well as other "tracts" of the 93.3 acres east of The Lakes.
+This particular area-referred to as Tracts 6a & 6b-was limited by the 2011 revision to the Town Center District as follows:

+"no residential units allowed, only pubic and commercial buildings allowed."

-Additionally, the settlement agreement also stated that,
+Additionally, the agreement also stated that,